-In 2015, the West Island Women’s Centre celebrates its 40th birthday, making us one of the oldest women’s centres in the Montreal area.
+In 2020, the West Island Women’s Centre celebrated its 45th birthday, making us one of the oldest women’s centres in the Montreal area.
 The Centre’s origins lie in a conference on women that was organized by a group called the New Women’s Centre at John Abbott College in May 1975.
 Participants at the conference discussed the need for a women’s centre on the West Island and from this, with the input of some determined and visionary women, the Centre was born.

 The Centre officially opened in the Lakeshore Unitarian Church on Cedar Avenue in Pointe-Claire on November 10, 1975.
 In the early days, the Centre offered programs three mornings a week, with crafts on Tuesdays, “coffee and chat” on Wednesdays, and discussions and guest speakers on Thursdays.